sudoyashi/Joshis-Garage/_posts/2024-02-10-short-python-scripts1.md

 ## Removing Title and Author metadata from .docx files

 The issue I had to solve was that the title property of a .docx was showing in Acrobat rather than the actual filename.
-One of our users thought this was a phishing or virus, rightfully so.
-It was a small problem with metadata, but still, a problem.
+One of our users thought this was a phishing or virus, and rightfully so.
+It was a slight problem with metadata, but still a problem.

-I have a feeling the `'*.docx'` wildcard is not the best, but I'm not sure how else to write the solution.
-Anyways, opens the directory and recurisvely checks all folders and files for `.docx` files.
+The '*.docx' wildcard is not the best, but I'm unsure how else to write the solution.
+It opens the directory and recursively checks all folders and files for .docx files.
 Then, edit the properties to change the Author and Title.
-Of course, you can change anything else, just modify the `core_properties` variable.
-This does NOT cover `.doc` files, you would have to use something to convert `.doc` files into `.docx`.
+Of course, you can change anything else: modify the core_properties variable.
+The script does NOT cover .doc files; you would have to use something to convert .doc files into .docx.

 ```python
 # Open all the documents and check to see if the document has a title, if so, remove it.